SHWotever/FakeCH340DriverFixer/README.md

 This triggers various symptoms as impossible to open the serial port or some crashs depending of the application.
 Some software still work with it as chip crashes seems to be related to the port settings.

+The huge problem is that windows update will reinstall again and again the offending driver, requiring some deeper manipulations to block and keep an older driver.

 ### How to recognize a fake CH340G chip ?

 - The device will appear as a CH340 in the device manager :